ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 ![image](images/m1conctf/safepass_2fa.png)

-But we don't have any info on the 2fa ... we'll try 0379... nope, let's bust the apk with Jadx
+But we don't have any info on the 2fa ... we'll try 0379... nope, let's bust the apk with Jadx.

 Jadx
 =====
-Jadx is a tool that allows you to export apk into a gradle project so you can review the code select the apk to export
+Jadx is a tool that allows you to export apk into a gradle project so you can review the code.

+Select the apk to export

 ![image](images/m1conctf/jadx_selecting_apk.png)

-as you can see looking at the apk in jadx shows the code in a tree including the package name
+as you can see by looking at the apk in jadx, it shows the code in a tree including the package name.

 ![image](images/m1conctf/jadx_structure.png)

-you can also export into a gradle project to open in android studio
+you can also export into a gradle project to open in android studio.

 ![image](images/m1conctf/export_to_gradle.png)

-examining the project structure in jadx we can also see there is an SQLite DB - we can look at this in jadx but it's a little garbled ... instead what we're going to to is open the apk with an archive manager [winrar](https://www.rarlab.com/download.htm) will work if you're in Windows, in Linux you'll be able to just pop it open from the file explorer and in the assets folder there will be a database file _safepass.db_  let's examine it using SQLiteBrowser
+Examining the project structure in jadx we can also see there is an SQLite DB - we can look at this in jadx but it's a little garbled ... instead what we're going to to is open the apk with an archive manager [winrar](https://www.rarlab.com/download.htm) will work if you're in Windows, in Linux you'll be able to just pop it open from the file explorer and in the assets folder there will be a database file _safepass.db_.
+Let's examine it using SQLiteBrowser.

 SQLiteBrowser
 =============

-[SQLiteBrowser](http://sqlitebrowser.org) is a tool that allows you to browse sqlite databases
+[SQLiteBrowser](http://sqlitebrowser.org) is a tool that allows you to browse sqlite databases.

 _settings table_